Skip to Content

 While most homebuyers will put either 3% or 5% down, getting a conventional loan with zero down payment is possible.

-Even though conventional loans have a cap at either 95% or 97% of a property's value (the loan-to-value ratio, or LTV), you can actually borrow as much as 105% through approved down payment assistance (DPA) programs.
+Even though conventional loans have a cap at either 95% or 97% of a property's loan-to-value ratio (LTV), you can borrow as much as 105% through approved down payment assistance (DPA) programs.

 DPA options are predominantly localized, with programs commonly offered through state and municipal government agencies and community-based nonprofits.

-Conventional guidelines also allow cash gifts from family members to pay for your down payment and closing costs.
-You will need some documentation regarding the gift, but there is no restriction on the amount you can receive when purchasing a single-family primary residence.
+Conventional guidelines also allow cash gifts from family members to put toward your down payment and closing costs.
+You will need some documentation for sourcing the gift, but there is no restriction on the amount you can receive when purchasing a single-family primary residence.

-Your down payment is not the only sum you'll be expected to bring to the signing table.
-You will also need the funds to cover the closing costs associated with your transaction.
+Your down payment is not the only cash you'll be expected to bring to the closing table.
+You will also need to pay closing costs.

-These closing costs include expenses like title research and insurance, lender fees and points, and the funding of escrow accounts.
-Your actual total will depend on various factors, but conventional closing costs are typically between 2% and 4% of the amount financed.
+These fees include title research and insurance, lender fees and points, the appraisal, and funding the escrow account.
+Your actual total depends on various factors, but conventional closing costs are typically between 2% and 4% of the amount financed.

-For example: If you're taking out a $250,000 mortgage, you should plan for closing costs ranging from $5,000 to $10,000.
-Your lender will provide you with a loan estimate that discloses the anticipated costs for your purchase.
+For example: On a $250,000 mortgage, plan for closing costs ranging from $5,000 to $10,000.
+Your lender will provide you with a loan estimate that discloses all closing fees.

 Your Down Payment Affects Your PMI Premium

-Lending guidelines require that all conventional borrowers making a down payment smaller than 20% pay for private mortgage insurance (PMI).
-PMI is an insurance policy, typically paid monthly as part of your mortgage payment, that protects your lender from loss if you quit making your payments.
+Lending guidelines require that all conventional borrowers making a down payment of less than 20% pay for private mortgage insurance (PMI).
+PMI is an insurance policy, typically paid monthly as part of your mortgage payment, that protects your lender from loss if you quit making your payments and default on the loan.

 Your credit score has the largest impact on your PMI premium.
 However, the amount you pay can also vary based on the type of mortgage you choose and the size of your down payment.

-In most cases, borrowers who make a 5% down payment will be in a cheaper mortgage insurance bracket than if they opted to put 3% down.
-Similarly, buyers typically pay increasingly less at 10% and 15% down.
-With a 20% down payment, you will not be required to pay for PMI at all.
+In most cases, borrowers who make a 5% down payment will pay lower PMI premiums than those who put 3% down.
+Similarly, buyers typically pay increasingly less at 10% and 15% down, and PMI isn’t required with 20% or more down.

-Although getting PMI for under $100 per month is possible, buyers with bad credit or those purchasing more expensive homes can expect to pay much more.
+Although paying PMI of less than $100 per month is possible, buyers with bad credit or those purchasing more expensive homes will pay more.

 Down Payment Requirements for Conventional Loan Alternatives

 Conventional loans are the most popular type of residential mortgage out there.
-But they aren't the only option – buyers have a variety of common alternatives, some of which allow for zero money down without using down payment assistance programs (although you can still use them if you want).
+But they aren't the only option — buyers have a variety of options, some of which allow for zero money down without using down payment assistance programs (although you can still use them if you want).

 FHA Loans